kdp-99114/Fullstack-Practical/README.md

 Practical-16: Create a To-do List using JavaScript

 Practical-17: Create a Page with Live Clock with Dynamic Greeting Background and Data Stored in Browser Local Storage

+Practical-18: Create an HTML Form and Validate it with Javascript (Client-side Programming Language)